Partially Identified Ambiguity: Application: Partially Identified Persuasion

 \begin{prop} For any $\mu \in \Delta(\K (\Delta \Theta))$, the following are equivalent: \begin{enumerate} \item For every action set $A$, action $a$, and state-dependent utility $u$, \begin{enumerate} \item[{(i)}] $U(A, \mu) \geq U(A, \mu_0)$; \item[{(ii)}] $U(\{a\}, \mu) = U(\{a\}, \mu_0)$. \end{enumerate} \item $\mu$ is Aumann-plausible with respect to $\mathcal{P}_0$. \end{enumerate} \end{prop} \begin{proof} See Appendix \ref{Appendix_properties}. \end{proof}

-Because the prior set $\mathcal{P}_0$ is maximally partially identified, the equivalence characterization between consistent experiments and Aumann-plausible information structures from Theorem \ref{thm_main_iff} applies.
-In other words, restricting Sender to the collection of consistent experiments is equivalent to requiring that properties (i) and (ii) are satisfied, and Receiver's decision to participate in the persuasion game can be microfounded.\footnote{Properties (i) and (ii) can be also shown directly by invoking Theorem \ref{thm_blackwell_generalized} to compare the trivial experiment to the experiment chosen by Sender.
+Because $\mathcal{P}_0$ is maximally partially identified, the equivalence characterization between consistent experiments and Aumann-plausible information structures from Theorem \ref{thm_main_iff} applies.
+Thus, restricting Sender to the collection of consistent experiments is equivalent to requiring that properties (i) and (ii) are satisfied, and Receiver's decision to participate in the persuasion game can be microfounded.\footnote{Properties (i) and (ii) can be also shown by invoking Theorem \ref{thm_blackwell_generalized} to compare the trivial experiment to the one chosen by Sender.
 Proposition \ref{prop_properties} proves a more general result, as information structures can be Aumann-plausible with respect to prior sets that are not partially identified.}